Mmabore-Molaba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 4-Create a script that lists environment variables.
 Script 5-Create a script that lists all local variables and environment variables, and functions.
-Script 6-Create a script that creates a new local variable: Name BEST, Value: School
+Script 6-Create a script that creates a new local variable: Name BEST, Value: School Script 7-Create a script that creates a new global variable: Name BEST, Value School